 - Purchased products’ dimensions, weight, product IDs, and quantity.

 - Package destination address (street, postcode, city, country, state).

 Additionally, once each day, WooCommerce Services asks our servers for any updates to the settings for each shipping service.
 This allows us to add new services and shipping options without you having to explicitly update.
-This data is not retained by us or our partners.
+We store certain portions of this data (such as user ID, site ID, store location, currency, package/product dimensions, and software versions.
+This data is not shared with our partners.

-To provide shipping labels, WooCommerce Services sends the following information from your site to our servers:
+To provide USPS shipping labels, WooCommerce Services sends shipping information from your site to our servers, including:

 - Merchant and customer names, addresses, and phone numbers.